 Whenever systems update or your company’s changed the way information and storage are used, you’ll need to determine the risk levels again.
 By doing this, you’re guaranteed the highest level of protection for your data.

-An option if you can’t stretch to an in-house team just yet is to outsource monitoring and protection.
-It often involves a relatively low monthly fee and ensures you are covered and that cyber security doesn’t become an afterthought.
+An option if you can’t stretch to an in-house solution, is to outsource a solution for monitoring and protection.
+It often involves a relatively low monthly fee and ensures you are covered and your cyber security doesn’t become an afterthought.

 3. Consider a VPN to help data encryption for small businesses

 A virtual private network (VPN) is a secure network that protects your data and those accessing it from security threats.

 Larger corporations often opt to create their own company VPN, but there is a more affordable way that smaller businesses can enjoy this level of security.